krishna-waidande/krishna-waidande.github.io/document.md

 Isn't it a big headache? to recall the thing which you have done 5-6 months ago.

-### Now thing, if you don't want to be in either of the situations, start documenting things properly.
+### If you don't want to be in either of the situations, start documenting things properly. :)